5 Children’s Books That Teach Empathy

 Lee’s novel weaves together a range of issues to discuss with students.
 Their worldview will expand as they gain wisdom from Atticus, witness prejudice and harassment alongside Scout and Jem, and better understand various viewpoints and experiences.

-There are so many great books that teach children how to empathize with others, but it’s nice to share memorable examples with other educators.
-Being a part of a supportive network like Concordia University-Portland’s educational community helps you share resources while advancing through the MEd or EdD programs.
-To find out more click below.
+There are so many great books that teach children how to empathize with others, and it’s nice to share memorable examples with other educators.

 Kara Wyman has a BA in literature and an MEd from the University of California-Santa Barbara.
 She spent a decade working with adolescents as an English teacher, the founder and director of a drama program, a curriculum designer, and a project manager for a teen-centered nonprofit organization.
 She is now the Cavalier Community Moderator for Concordia University-Portland.